 - A Late Pick-up Fee of $1 per minute will be incurred after 6 pm for campers utilizing Extended Care.

-- Lunch is provided for all full-day campers and those enrolled in two half-day camps in the same session.
-In addition, snacks are provided for all camps and courses during Sessions 1-9.
+- Lunch is provided for children enrolled in a Full Day camp, a Short Day camp, OR two Half Day camps in the same session.
+Snacks are provided for all camps and courses of three hours’ duration or longer.
 Campers are welcome to provide their own lunch or snacks based on preference or dietary restrictions.
 Camp fees will not be prorated for campers who provide their own meals or snacks.

-- The required Health Form must be completed prior to the start of camp.
-It is the parents' responsibility to bring any special concerns about their child to the Director's attention at the time of initial registration.
+- It is the parents' responsibility to bring any special concerns about their child to the Director's attention at the time of registration.

-- Attendance is required in academic credit courses.
+- Attendance is required in for-credit PD Academy courses.
 A student who misses more than two days in a full-credit course or more than one day in a half-credit course will not receive the credit.

 - Providence Day Summer Programs is not responsible for a camper's personal belongings, including articles of clothing, that may become lost or damaged at camp.
-It is highly recommended that campers leave valuable items at home and label all belongings with their complete name.
-A Lost & Found bin is maintained by Extended Care.
+It is highly recommended that campers leave valuable items at home, wear clothing that can get messy, and label all belongings with their complete name.
+Clothing labels may be purchased during registration or afterward through your CampInTouch account.
+A Lost & Found bin is maintained by the camp.